Many-body correlations for nuclear physics across scales: from nuclei to quark-gluon plasmas to hadron distributions: Introduction

-In this paper, a first step is taken in this direction.
-I show that, indeed, under certain conditions $N$-hadron correlations in the final states of nuclear collisions can be directly linked to $N$-nucleon densities in the colliding ions.
+In this paper, a step is taken in this direction.
+I show that, indeed, under certain conditions $N$-hadron correlations in the final states of nuclear collisions (whose definition I recall in Sec.~\ref{sec:2}) can be directly linked to $N$-nucleon densities in the colliding ions.
 This is achieved in a two-step procedure.
-First, in Sec.~\ref{sec:2} I invoke a linearized description of initial-state fluctuations in the QGP to relate final-state hadron correlations to correlation functions of the fluctuating energy density field characterizing the QGP on an event-by-event basis.
-In a second step, discussed in Sec.~\ref{sec:3}, a simple and yet realistic parametrization of the QGP energy density is employed, which involves the product of nuclear profiles.
-This model leads then to a straightforward link between energy-density correlators in the QGP and many-body densities in the colliding nuclei, connecting thus nuclear structure properties and final-state observables.
-In Sec.~\ref{sec:4}, comprehensive numerical tests are carried out to assess the validity of the approximations underlying the present analysis and their applicability.
+First, in Sec.~\ref{sec:3} I invoke a linearized description of initial-state fluctuations in the QGP to relate final-state hadron correlations to correlation functions of the fluctuating energy density field characterizing the QGP on an event-by-event basis.
+In a second step, discussed in Sec.~\ref{sec:4}, a simple and yet realistic parametrization of the QGP energy density is employed, which involves the product of nuclear profiles.
+This model leads then to a straightforward link between energy-density correlators in the QGP and many-body densities in the colliding nuclei, connecting thus nuclear structure properties and final-state observables (including the output of photon-mediated interactions at high energy, as discussed in Sec.~\ref{sec:5}).
+In Sec.~\ref{sec:6}, comprehensive numerical tests are carried out to assess the validity of the approximations underlying the present analysis and their applicability.
 The corresponding figures are reported in Appendix~\ref{sec:appA}.
-Section~\ref{sec:5} concludes the paper with a summary and an outlook on possible research directions opened by this study.
+Section~\ref{sec:7} concludes the paper with a summary and an outlook on possible research directions opened by this study.